 Working Mother and Flex-Time Lawyers

-Shook was named among the top 50 law firms, based on family-friendly benefits and policies, flexibility, leadership and compensation of women, among other factors.
-(2014)
+Shook is consistently ranked among the top law firms for women and flex-time schedules, based on family-friendly benefits and policies, flexibility, leadership and compensation of women, among other factors.
+(2019)